 Q. What do I need from the Idaho Department of Labor to file my taxes?

-A. If you collected or repaid unemployment insurance benefits in 2014, you’ll receive a summary of the benefits you received by the end of January.
+A. If you collected or repaid unemployment insurance benefits, you’ll receive a summary of the benefits you received by the end of January.
 This form, otherwise known as an IRS form 1099-G, will be sent to your last known address.
 It’s your responsibility to make sure the Idaho Department of Labor has the most recent and correct address.
 If your address has changed, go to labor.idaho.gov/iw and update it, even if you are no longer filing.
 IMPORTANT: YOUR 1099-G WILL INCLUDE YOUR ENTIRE SOCIAL SECUIRTY NUMBER, AS REQUIRED BY THE INTERNAL REVENUE SERVICE.
 FAILURE TO UPDATE YOUR MAILING ADDRESS COULD RESULT IN YOUR 1099-G GOING TO THE WRONG ADDRESS AND PUT YOUR IDENTITY AT RISK.